 Some of the firm's notable achievements include:

-- We obtained a preliminary injunction enjoining a major satellite television provider from airing nationally broadcast commercials.
-The injunction was affirmed on appeal and, in the process, the Second Circuit redefined several key doctrines in the law of false advertising.
+- We obtained a preliminary injunction enjoining the leading satellite provider from airing nationally broadcast television commercials.
+We successfully argued an appeal which led the Second Circuit to redefine several key doctrines in the law of false advertising.

 - We represented the maker of the leading no-calorie sweetener in a series of false advertising cases and in a high-stakes trade dress infringement action:

 - In the false advertising cases, the plaintiff alleged that our client's advertising claims were false and misleading and that its no-calorie sweetener is not a "healthy" product.
 After obtaining a ruling excluding our adversary's key piece of evidence, the parties reached a mutually-agreeable settlement.

 - In the high-stakes trade dress infringement action, the U.S. Court of Appeals for the Third Circuit entered a decision in our client's favor partially reversing the District Court's denial of a preliminary injunction against the sale of "knock-off" products that are confusingly similar in appearance to our client's product.
 After the District Court granted our client's renewed motion for preliminary injunction, the parties reached a mutually-agreeable settlement.

 - We regularly represent the manufacturer of the leading non-prescription pain reliever in false advertising disputes with competitors.
 Over the years we have successfully prosecuted and defended numerous trials and appeals, including what was described by the court as "the largest and most complex false advertising case ever tried."